AndreiLix/axPPO/README.md

 I like this project's origin story - it started from using the method of introspection to address the exploration-exploitation problem.
 Meaning, I was pondering how I personally address the dual-control problem in my own life.
 What changes in my environment trigger shifts from reward-seeking to information-seeking behavior and vice versa?
 One of the most compelling answers was that this trade-off is mediated by recent reward history - if I act strictly by my optimal policy, but I get low reward for a long period of time, I look into new things to try until something sticks and my reward increases.
 I then put this intuition in computational and then mathematical language and incorporated in the objective function of PPO.

 The contribution made by my PPO with adaptive exploration (axPPO) is that now we have a PPO with one less hyperparameter to worry about - the exploration constant.
 The results indicate that axPPO is stable across a wide range of exploration constants, while PPO performance being highly sensitive.
-The formulation of the objective function and the results table is depicteb below.
+The formulation of the objective function and the results table is depicted below.

 ## Algorithm
 The methods for adaptive exploration we developed are used in the context of PPO algorithms.
 A traditional objective of a PPO algorithm is the one introduced by